 The Amalfi Coast

 The drive along the Amalfi Coast is said to be one of the most scenic drives in the world.
 Yes, it’s another pretty spot in Italy, but beware, if you are here in summer, these roads get clogged with drivers and tourists.
-The Amalfi Coast is worth a visit, but if you have to make a choice, the Cinque Terre is a better option.
+The Amalfi Coast is worth a visit, but if you have to make a choice, the Cinque Terre is a better option (in our opinion).

 Best Experiences: Visit the towns on the Amalfi Coast such as Positano, Amalfi, and Salerno.
 You can get around using public transportation (the SITA buses) but in our experience, we were left stranded on multiple occasions, making bus travel in Italy a nightmare.
 After our experience, we would recommend paying the extra money and hiring a driver.